opendp/opendp/docs/source/api/index.rst

 The :doc:`user/index` provides an overview of OpenDP with examples, while the language-specific API documentation describes every module and every function in detail.
 If you're new to OpenDP, please begin with :doc:`../getting-started/index`.
-If you're interested in the theory behind differential privacy and how OpenDP implements it, see the Theory section.
+If you're interested in the theory behind differential privacy and how OpenDP implements it, see :doc:`../theory/index`.

 .. toctree::
    :maxdepth: 1